rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 Quick overview of what to do if you find born digital materials in a collection.
 Link out to the born digital manual.

 ## 6.6 Boxing Collections and Numbering Boxes

-#### 6.6.1 General guidelines
+#### 6.6.1 General guidelines for boxing collections
 Processed collections should be placed into acid-neutral, archival containers.
-In the Rose, we primarily house collection in Hollinger document cases or Paige Miracle boxes.
+In the Rose, we primarily house collections in Hollinger document cases or Paige Miracle boxes.
 These boxes are expensive and should not be used for temporary storage projects in cases where the boxes will be broken back down at the end of a project.

 Folders should be placed within the box with enough room that the archivist's fingers just reach the bottom.
 The box should be full enough that folders do not slouch, but not so full that folders cannot be removed easily.
 If a box is properly packed, a single folder can be partially lifted from the box and not fall back down.
 Partially filled or overstuffed boxes cause damage such as slumping and tearing.
 Spacers should be used when there are not enough folders to fill a box properly (usually necessary in the last box of paper materials in a collection).
 If materials have been removed for preservation or exhibition, space should be held for those materials.

+#### 6.6.2 Box naming conventions by shelving location

+See [Section 16.2 Box naming conventions by shelving location](

-#### 6.6.2 Materials that should be boxed separately
+#### 6.6.3 Materials that should be boxed separately

+**Restricted material** must be housed separately from the rest of the collection [(see 6.6.5)](#665-boxing-and-labeling-restricted-material).

 **Audiovisual materials** in granularly processed collections should be housed separately and placed in boxes labeled "AV."